akermu/emacs-libvterm/README.md

 setting `vterm-term-environment-variable` to `eterm-color` improves the rendering of colors in some systems.

+## `vterm-kill-buffer-on-exit`

+If set to `t`, buffers are killed when the associated process is terminated (for example, by logging out the shell).

 ## Keybindings

 If you want a key to be sent to the terminal, bind it to `vterm--self-insert`,